PlumpMath/MarkerDetection-6/README.md

 *Right-click the file > Properties > make sure there is no "blocked" text *Restart Rhino and Grasshopper
 *In order to use marker detection, you need to download markers from [AprilTags](http://www.dotproduct3d.com/assets/pdf/apriltags.pdf) or [NyID](http://sixwish.jp/AR/Marker/idMarker/).
 Currently the plugin support Apriltags and NyID, in case you want to use specific marker please contact me to add the database.

+### Bug:
+There's probably bug when converting from or to euler, need to check again.